mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

     sudo -u postgres psql
     ```

-1. Mathesar needs a superuser to function correctly.
+1. Mathesar needs a Postgres superuser to function correctly.
 Let's create a superuser.

     ```postgresql
-    CREATE USER mathesar WITH SUPERUSER ENCRYPTED PASSWORD 'mathesar';
+    CREATE USER mathesar WITH SUPERUSER ENCRYPTED PASSWORD '1234';
     ```

+    !!! warning "Customize your password"
+        Be sure to change the password `1234` in the command above to something more secure and private.
+Record your custom password somewhere safe.
+You will need to reference it later.

 1. Next, we have to create a database for storing Mathesar metadata.